Shikaga/PitchBlackAnalysis/index.md

 In addition, they massively downed the body count.
 In *Pitch Black*, Riddick only kills one person, Johns, and one might even argue that Johns was killed by himself or an alien.
 In  *Chronicles*, Riddick kills no less than 67 people.

-By massively scaling back the available cannon fodder, Riddick returns to being an almost  believable character.
+By massively scaling back the available cannon fodder in this third instalment, Riddick returns to being an almost  believable character.

-They also remember that Riddick works best when he is playing with others. *Chronicles* felt like Riddick versus The World. *Riddick* remembers that our hero works best when he has some uncertain allies on his back, whom can double cross each other at a moments notice.
+They also remembered that Riddick works best when he is playing with others. *Chronicles* felt like Riddick versus The World. *Riddick* remembers that our hero works best when he has some uncertain allies at his back, whom can double cross each other at a moments notice.

 And finally, they remembered that Riddick needs to be human.
 In *Chromicles* Riddick became truly superhuman.
 The third film reminds us that Riddick can be hurt, and does occasionally need the help of others.
 And that what he lacks in physical strength, he can make up for with his intelligence.